 Controller Pak Saving

 The North American version can only save to the Controller Pak.
-The PAL and Japanese versions added EEPROM saving, but still support saving to the Controller Pak.
+The European and Japanese versions added EEPROM saving, but still support saving to the Controller Pak.
 The Controller Pak is required on all versions for saving custom car decal data.

-Computer-controlled cars in the PAL version are faster in the Desert and Jungle tracks.
+Computer-controlled cars in the European version are faster in the Desert and Jungle tracks.
 In the case of Jungle, the problem is exponential with faster cars, as they often produce lap times not humanly possible.

 - The Japanese version features a few different cars.
 It replaces the BMW M3 with a Ute, and the Helmet with a Mini.

 - The Mini retains the clipping data from the other cars however, so it does not appear to touch walls, etc.

 - All cars (aside from the Cupra and Beach Ball) have completely different artwork to the NA/European versions.
 The decals mimic those of their real life counterparts.